Tonga Rugby Union

 The Tonga Rugby Union is the governing body of the sport of rugby union in Tonga.
-They are members of the Pacific Islands Rugby Alliance (PIRA) along with Fiji and Samoa.
+They are members of Oceania Rugby.
 There is a rugby union playing population of fewer than 800 out of a total population of 100,000.

-They were formed in 1923, and joined the International Rugby Board in 1987 when they were invited to play in the inaugural Rugby World Cup.
+They were formed in 1923, and joined the World Rugby in 1987 when they were invited to play in the inaugural Rugby World Cup.

 National teams

 The Tonga national rugby union team is nicknamed ʻIkale Tahi (Sea Eagles).
 Like their Polynesian neighbours, the Tongans start their matches with a war dance – the Sipi Tau.
-They are members of the Pacific Islands Rugby Alliance (PIRA) along with Fiji and Samoa.
-Tonga achieved a historic 19–14 victory over France in pool play in the 2011 Rugby World Cup, but with a 2-2 record in pool play, were unable to achieve what would have been their first ever presence at the quarterfinals.
+They are members of Oceania Rugby.
+Tonga achieved a historic 19–14 victory over France in pool play in the 2011 Rugby World Cup, but with a 2–2 record in pool play, were unable to achieve what would have been their first ever presence at the quarterfinals.

 The Tonga national rugby sevens team participates occasionally in the World Rugby Sevens Series, although they are not one of the core teams.
 Tonga has participated in five Rugby World Cup Sevens, but has not qualified for the Summer Olympics.